MarieDeVox/clinical-voice-medical-terminology-mini/README.md

 **Format: LJ Speech Standard Compliance | 24-bit Signed Linear PCM Mono WAV | 48kHz**

 Thank you for downloading this Developer Compatibility Sample Pack.
 This repository contains enterprise-grade, high-fidelity, ethically sourced human voice data optimized specifically for training, benchmarking, and stress-testing clinical transcription models, medical speech-to-text (STT) pipelines, and health-tech conversational interfaces.
+This dataset is completely risk-free, as the vendor is the sole creator of the complete package (including voice, production, and data curation).

 ### WHAT IS INCLUDED IN THIS PACKAGE